jotavare/push_swap/README.md

    - [x] **2 points** for less than **10000 actions**.
    - [x] **1 point** for less than **11500 actions**.

 > Note: Validating the project requires at least 80/100.
-I belive 3 points with 100 and 500 numbers would be 80/100.
+I believe 3 points with 100 and 500 numbers would be 80/100.

 #### ERROR MANAGEMENT
 > The program should print `Error` + `\n` if the following tests are made:

-- [x] Non numeric parameters.
+- [x] Non-numeric parameters.
 - [x] Duplicate numeric parameter.
 - [x] Numeric parameter greater than INT_MAX.
 - [x] Numeric parameter less than INT_MIN.